 The main contribution of this paper is the novel coherence measure that is obtained by combining an intuitive geometric idea, slicing, with known statistical machine learning techniques.
 An important property of our method is its reliance on the context of the cluster in evaluating similarity between curves.
 The quantities computed in each slice, and across slices, are tied directly to the clustering objective.
 This is in contrast to the more standard setup in which distances and thresholds are defined in the global context.
-Our method works reasonably well on clusters with curves having high curvatures and varying arc lengths.
 While our motivation and the experimental evaluation have been on 3D DTI integral curves, our method generalizes to higher and lower dimensions easily and may apply to curve data in other domains.
 There is a number of technical aspects that we believe could be improved.
 Specifically, a more robust slicing and projection method that explicitly down-weights outliers could help reduce uncertainty in the per-slice quantities.
-Also, while we are not aware of any "gold standard" DTI fiber-track clustering data set, it is still possible to validate our method more quantitatively.
-The approach taken by Mobert et al. [4] can be a good starting point.

 A more challenging extension of the idea of slicing that we would like to pursue is to build a semi-parametric generative model for a cluster.
-Although our primary interest is in the analysis of DTI data, we believe our method is general and can be applied to any domain where data instances are represented by curves or trajectories.
+Also, although our primary interest is in the analysis of DTI data, we believe our method is general and can be applied to any domain where data instances are represented by curves or trajectories.